openmls/openmls/book/src/user_manual/join_from_external_commit.md

 To join a group with an external commit message, a new `MlsGroup` can be instantiated directly from the `GroupInfo`.
 The `GroupInfo`/Ratchet Tree should be shared over a secure channel.
-If the RatchetTree extension is not in the required capabilities, then the ratchet tree needs to be provided.
+If the RatchetTree extension is not included in the `GroupInfo` as a `GroupInfoExtension`, then the ratchet tree needs to be provided.

 The `GroupInfo` can be obtained either from a call to `export_group_info`from the `MlsGroup`: